Oaxoa/fp-filters/README.md

 # fp-filters

-A collection of common filter functions that are written (and can be used) in a functional programming style.
+A curated collection of common-use filter functions that are written (and can be used) in a functional programming style.

 fp-filters functions are: